(2,446 words, 9 minutes)

 I’m out of the room and at the top of the stairs.
 Hopping, I let my weight take me down one step at a time, faster and faster.
 My knee?
 Eh.
 Tommy would scold me for this.
 “Grace!
 Could you puh-lease stay still?” he’d say.
 “Go do your homework or something,” he’d say.
 Then he’d give up and let me be.
 What in the world is he up to?
 He couldn’t just read Grandma’s letter without me.

 The kitchen is bright, much brighter than when I got home from school.
 It’s because of the sunset.
 The door to the garage is open a tiny crack, and I lean my body against it until there’s enough space for me to get to the screen.
 Tommy must be outside.
 My jacket is in my room, but it’s not too cool outdoors yet.

 I balance my weight on the doorknob and look out toward the mailboxes down the street.
 Not there.
 Where’s Tommy?
-If she were here, Aunt Rebecca would not be pleased with me leaving the house, but she’s not.
+If she were here, Aunt Rebecca would not be pleased with me leaving the house at all, but she’s not here.
 The screen door clacks shut behind me, and once outside, a dull sound catches my ear, a sound that’s being blocked by something.
 I’m trying to listen.
 It’s not too far away.
 Then it stops.

-I hadn’t noticed him at first, but Tommy is sitting in the driveway inside the car; I can see him through the pane.
-I begin to cross the cement, and my socks collect dust and paint flakes and pebbles.
+I hadn’t noticed him at first, but Tommy is sitting in the driveway inside the car; I can see him through the window pane.
+I begin to cross the cement, and my socks collect dust and paint flakes and pebbles and a lot of dirt.
 My socks collect more dirt as I cross the cool asphalt, faster now.
 The sound begins again, and it’s louder.
 Tommy hasn’t seen me yet, but I can see him, sort of.
 The glare from the sunlight on the car windows blinds me.